codecrafters-io/build-your-own-shell/stage_descriptions/base-08-ip1.md

 So far, you've implemented builtin commands that your shell executes directly.
 Now you'll handle external programs that your shell needs to find and run.

 When a command isn't a builtin, your shell should:
-1. Search for an executable with that name in the directories listed in PATH (just like `type` does)
+1. Search for an executable with the given name in the directories listed in PATH (just like `type` does)
 2. If found, execute the program
 3. Pass any arguments from the command line to the program